Schools are missing out on money when it comes to recycling

-Schools are missing out on valuable income which could be generated from waste cardboard – as well as teaching their pupils a valuable lesson about the importance of recycling.
+Schools are missing out on valuable income which could be generated from waste cardboard and commercial waste collections– as well as teaching their pupils a valuable lesson about the importance of recycling.

 The 24,000 or so primary and high schools in the UK go through plenty of cardboard throughout the year, often in the form of delivery packaging for supplies such as books, pens, textbooks and other classroom essentials.
 But recycling and waste management experts BusinessWaste.co.uk are keen to remind schools they could be missing a trick when it comes to recycling their waste.

 The average and spends between £300 and £1000 on waste disposal per year; but instead of paying for the removal of their cardboard, schools could be earning valuable funds from it instead.

 Buyers of waste cardboard pay upwards of £60 per tonne of cardboard, meaning that schools could quickly offset some of their waste disposal costs each year simply by storing and selling the recycling cardboard they already use instead of paying for the disposal and importantly boost this by setting up a cardboard drop of scheme for parents and for local businesses who can’t afford a cardboard bin.
 However, BusinessWaste.co.uk said, it is possible to use their cardboard recycling scheme as a crucial life lesson for students, too.

 Mark Hall, Communications Director of BusinessWaste.co.uk, said: